grigoros/DeadArtistsWASM/README.md

 Welcome to my Code Louisville C# project!
-This Blazor WASM website is a barebones demonstration of my proficiency in the C# programming language, .NET 6.0, Entity Framework, and the repository-based architecture pattern in web development.
-The back-end database is configured to use Microsoft SQL Server and the payment processor is configured to utilize Stripe webhooks.
+This Blazor WASM website is a barebones demonstration of my proficiency in the C# programming language, .NET 6.0, and Entity Framework.
+The back-end is configured to use Microsoft SQL Server and the payment processor is configured to utilize
+Stripe webhooks.

 My website, Dead Artists, is an e-commerce site specializing in the sale of media produced only by artists